Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Method

 where $X=(\cup_{j=1}^{k} {X}^{S_j})\cup X^T$ and $d$ is the true domain (i.e., source or target) that $\textbf{x}$ belongs to.
 The maximization objective in Equation~\ref{eq:minmax} promotes a more accurate domain classifier, while the minimization objective strengthens the domain invariance of the transformed feature vector $\textbf{h}$ by making hard even for the most accurate domain classifier to discern its domain identity.
 Following \cite{ganin2016domain}, the two adversarial objectives in Equation~\ref{eq:minmax} can be unified using a gradient reversal layer $R(\textbf{z})$ defined as:

-where $\textbf{I}$ is an identity matrix.
+where $z$ denotes an input vector to the gradient reversal layer, and $\textbf{I}$ is an identity matrix.
 According to Equation~\ref{eq:reverse layer}, the gradient reversal layer makes no change to its input but flips the sign of the gradient passed through it.
 Equipped with the gradient reversal layer, solving the min-max problem in Equation~\ref{eq:minmax} is equivalent to minimize the following loss \citep{ganin2016domain}:

 where we replace $F_h(\textbf{x})$ in Equation~\ref{eq:minmax} with $R(F_h(\textbf{x}))$.
 To minimize the loss defined in Equation~\ref{eq:da_up}, parameters $\theta_d$ of the domain classifier $F_d$ are updated with gradient descent, leading to a more accurate domain classifier.
 In contrast, because of the gradient reversal layer, parameters $\theta_h$ of the feature transformation layer $F_h$ are adjusted with gradient upscent, resulting in more domain-invariant $\textbf{h}$ \citep{ganin2016domain}.